MultiVersus: Playable characters

+MultiVersus launched with 26 playable characters, with the beta starting with 17 characters and an additional nine added leading up to the official release.
+Nine further characters were added between the game's official release and shutdown, bringing the total to 35.
+Most of the playable characters originate from Warner Bros. franchises; Reindog is original to the game, while LeBron James's appearance is based on his portrayal in Space Jam: A New Legacy.
+Voice acting is prominently emphasized, and several voice actors reprise their respective roles from other media.
+Characters can be any one of four classes—Assassin, Bruiser, Mage/Ranged and Tank—and are best suited for covering a specific direction, these being horizontal, vertical, or hybrid.
+A fifth class, Support, was present only in the open beta.
+Characters are obtainable through Fighter Road (from Season 4), Fighter Currency, Gleamium, special currencies, the first tier of the Battle Pass (only for the first three seasons of the full launch), special bundles, or Character Tickets (which were obtainable through the Founders' Pack).

 Every character has at least one playable variant, some of which have different voice actors or dialogue from the default variant.
-Characters can be unlocked through gameplay, or purchased using gold, Gleamium, or Character Tickets included with the Founder's Pack content packages; four specific characters are also playable for all users on a rotating basis.
-The game's open beta initially launched with 17 characters, with new characters frequently added in subsequent updates.
+Characters can be unlocked through gameplay, or purchased using Gleamium, Fighter Currency, or Character Tickets included with the Founder's Pack content packages; four specific characters are also playable for all users on a rotating basis.

 Development

-The game is developed by Player First Games.
-Dedicated servers, rollback netcode, and voice acting have been promoted as prominent features, and the team intend to release new content and characters via constant updates.
-The game held a closed alpha test from February 25–March 8, 2022.
+MultiVersus was the only game developed by Player First Games (PFG), which was founded in 2019 and later acquired by Warner Bros.
+Games in July 2024.
+Dedicated servers, rollback netcode, and voice acting were promoted as prominent features, with new content and characters released via periodic updates.
+The game held a closed alpha test from February 25 to March 8, 2022.